Skip to main content

 If you are a pre-dominantly CLI user, you might want to use OpenConnect - an open-source VPN client available from the command line.

-Download and install OpenConnect
+Download and Install OpenConnect

 • If you have Homebrew on your system, you can run brew install openconnect from your command line.